pixbi/style-guidelines/javascript.md

 * *Use data types*.
 Typing is good for your mind.
 Logical data types like `Person`, not machine types like `int`.
 * *Single assignment*.
 Do not re-use variables for different purposes.
 There is no valid use case for that.
+Note that re-assigning `i` in a loop does not count as it is used for the *same purpose*.

 ## Pure Function Preference